 - 1. Copy the IRST folder under \Boot in the driver disk to your USB thumb drive. - Boot from the Windows setup disk and perform standard OS installation steps.
-When the screen requesting you to load the driver appears, select Browse. - Then browse to the USB flash drive and select the location of the driver.
-The location of the driver is as follows: \IRST\f6flpy-x64 - When a screen as shown, select Intel Chipset SATA RAID Controller and click Next to load the driver and continue the OS installation.
+When the screen requesting you to load the driver appears, select Browse. - 3.
+Insert the USB thumb drive and then browse to the location of the driver.
+The location of the driver is as follows: - Windows 64-bit: \iRST\f6flpy-x64 - When a screen as shown, select Intel Chipset SATA RAID Controller and click Next to load the driver and continue the OS installation.